3D Printing: Checking For & Repairing Errors

 Mesh Repair Software

-Meshmixer - From Autodesk, Meshmixer provides mesh editing, repair, and analysis features, in addition to designing models from scratch.
+Meshmixer - From Autodesk, Meshmixer provides mesh editing, repair, and analysis features, in addition to giving you the ability to design models from scratch.
 Meshmixer also has a number of tutorials, a user manual, and a robust community forum.
-LinkedIn Learning also provides a basic introduction to Meshmixer.
+It's no longer in active development as Autodesk continues to integrate its tools into Autodesk Fusion, but the company still makes the software available for free.

 Here is a quick tutorial from Prusa Research using a few different mesh repair programs.
 Of the three, Meshmixer will give you the most control over your edits.